kscavo23/PDIV-Trait-Variation/README.md

 Scripts and code for analyzing phenotypic variation among Porites divaricata clones

-Part 1: 2bRAD genotyping and clone identification Pipeline for genome mapping (see https://github.com/kscavo23/PDIV_denovo_RefGenome), identity by state and clustering (modified from Dr. Mikhail Matz's scripts at https://github.com/z0on/2bRAD_denovo)
+Part 1: 2bRAD genotyping and clone identification Pipeline for genome mapping (see https://github.com/kscavo23/PDIV_denovo_RefGenome for details of PDIV genome assembly), identity by state and clustering (modified from Dr. Mikhail Matz's scripts at https://github.com/z0on/2bRAD_denovo)

 Part 2: Environmental site variation
 R code for analyzing temperature and light data from the three transplant sites using likelihood based mixed effect models in lme4